A BRIEF HISTORY OF NEW ZEALAND

 Meanwhile a new era began in 1882 when a refrigerated ship called The Dunedin took meat from New Zealand to Britain.
 Previously only wool was exported to Britain.
 Refrigeration allowed New Zealand's farmers to export meat as well, bringing new prosperity.

 Also in the late 19th century a number of reforms were created in New Zealand.
 In 1877 all men were granted the vote.
 In 1893 women were allowed to vote.
-(New Zealand was the first country in the world to allow women to vote in national elections).
+(New Zealand was the first country in the world to allow all women to vote in national elections).

 Meanwhile in 1877 free, compulsory education was introduced in New Zealand.
 In 1894 compulsory state arbitration labour disputes was introduced.
 In 1898 old age pensions were created.